Travel Safety Essential Kit

 • Digital camera.

-• Digital card reader – for ease of downloading photos onto Internet.
+• Digital card reader – for ease of uploading photos to the cloud.

 • Mobile phone, Smart phone (wifi in hostels) & perhaps old Nokia for street use.